Nicola Lees, new director of the Aspen Art Museum, leading through the coronavirus crisis

 Four months later, the Aspen Art Museum has opened its doors again.
 And Lees is on the job here.

-She is taking the reins during one of the most challenging time for arts organizations around the world.
-Institutions are facing budget crunches and questions of health and safety, while being challenged to rethink their very missions, how they carry out basic functions, how they serve a public without mass gatherings.
+She is taking the reins during a historically challenging time for arts organizations around the world.
+Institutions are facing existential budget crunches and questions of health and safety, while being challenged to rethink their very missions, how they carry out basic functions, how they serve a public without mass gatherings.

 Lees’ job description didn’t include public health expertise or expectations of handling a pandemic.
 She is focused now on figuring out how to lead the museum through a transformed world and how best to serve artists and the public through the uncertain future ahead.